pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 });
 ```

-**Note** : When a new personModel is declared it returns a PersonDocument type object as well as Document type.
+**Note** : When a new personModel is declared it returns a PersonDocument type object.
 So I can use the mongoose.Document properties, validates, and middlewares.

 I create a person object using personInput.
 The person.save() method inserts a new document into the database and return PersonDocument type object.